farhi/matlab-starbook/README.md

 >> sb.gotoradec('jupiter');
 ```

+Valid names include usual names (such as Betelgeuse, Rigel, Capella, Orion nebula, ...), as well as the major Catalogs such as:

+- Proper Name
+- StarID
+- HD (Henry Draper)
+- HR (Harvard Revised)
+- Gliese (Gliese Catalog of Nearby Stars)
+- BayerFlamsteed denomination (Fifth Edition of the Yale Bright Star Catalog)
+- M (Messier)
+- NGC (New General Catalog)
+- IC (Index Catalog)
+- CGCG (Zwicky's Catalogue of Galaxies and of Clusters of Galaxies)
+- ESO (ESO/Uppsala Survey of the ESO(B)-Atlas)
+- IRAS (IRAS catalogue of infrared sources)
+- MCG (Morphological Catalogue of Galaxies)
+- PGC (Catalog of Principal Galaxies and LEDA)
+- UGC (Uppsala General Catalogue of Galaxies)
+- planet names

 The named objects have the syntax 'Catalog ID', where the space in between is mandatory.
 So, use 'M 51', not 'M51'.
 The available catalogs are those given with SkyChart (https://github.com/farhi/matlab-skychart), but SkyChart is not required as the Catalogs are now included in StarBook.

 To check if the mount has reached its position, use: